maxwell-k/conda-appveyor/README.rst

+Packages for Windows using conda and AppVeyor

-A way to install vim_ on Windows using conda_, specifically install a version of ``gvim`` on Windows 7 that is compatible with vim-ipython_.
+Intended to be a way to install vim_ on Windows using conda_, specifically install a version of ``gvim`` on Windows 7 that is compatible with vim-ipython_.

 .. image:: https://ci.appveyor.com/api/projects/status/
    abym5u9rxjrsj2fx?svg=true